MoeraOrg/moera-node/README.md

    an empty database `<dbname>` owned by this user (see detailed instructions here: http://moera.org/development/setup/create-db.html).
+3. Create a directory `<media>`, where the server will keep media files.
-3. Go to the source directory.
+4. Go to the source directory.
-4. Create `src/main/resources/application-dev.yml` with the following
+5. Create `src/main/resources/application-dev.yml` with the following
    content:

    ```yaml